jackmuirdev/Personal-Portfolio/README.md

 - **Home**: An introduction to who I am and what I do.
 - **Portfolio**: View my featured projects, click on project cards to learn more.
 - **Skills**: Discover the technologies and skills I specialize in.
-- **Resume**: Download my resume/CV to learn more about my background.
 - **Contact**: Use the contact form to send me a message or find my social media links.

 ## License